 Other times the Wes Anderson color palette will call for bright, highly saturated colors.
-Take a look at this still from The Grand Budapest Hotel:
+Take a look at any scene from The Grand Budapest Hotel.

 Wes Anderson uses his color palette to split time periods in Grand Budapest.
-Each era’s color represents the mood at the time, specifically with regard to the hotel.
+Each era’s saturated colors represent the mood at the time, specifically with regard to the hotel itself.

 What are Wes Anderson costumes?